mrhenko/CSS-Gridmaker/README.md

-Gridmaker
+CSS Gridmaker
 =========

 HELP
 ----
-Gridmaker creates a CSS grid template.
+CSS Gridmaker creates a CSS grid template.

 	--grid NUMERIC VALUE
 		How wide should the entire grid be?